dinhhuy258/notes/docs/networking/home_network/setup_wireguard_vpn_on_mikrotik_router.md

 # Setup Wireguard VPN on Mikrotik router

-In this document, we will setup Wireguard VPN on Mikrotik router and use the tunnel on specific IP only.
+In this document, we will set up a Wireguard VPN on a MikroTik router and configure the tunnel for use with a specific IP only.

+Please note: Enabling fasttrack along with Wireguard may cause slow requests to Wireguard.
+The current solution is to remove fasttrack rule.

 ## Setup Wireguard VPN